 Here is the before:

 Be sure to use your gloves.
 Stain can be messy.
 The nice thing about gel stain is there is no drip.
-However, there is with the traditional stain that I used to go over it.
+However, there is a traditional stain that I used to go over it.

 The door required two good coats of the gel stain.
 I then let it dry overnight.

 The next morning I went over it with my color choice of stain with just a rag.
 I wiped in some areas to get the somewhat weathered look.
-The nice thing about applying the gel as an under coat is that when I did wipe, it appeared as though it was real wood underneath.
-I did not use a varnish or sealer.
+The nice thing about applying the gel as an undercoat is that when I did wipe, it appeared as though it was real wood underneath.
+I did not use varnish or sealer.
 The doors have held up well.
-However, they are not used every day, so use your own judgement.
+However, they are not used every day, so use your own judgment.

 Back in the day, I painted our pantry door red and loved it for years.
 That was up until this past year when we actually had a custom tobacco wood barn door.
 I love that rustic look.
-Plus, it takes the wear and tear that my boys tend to give every thing around here.
+Plus, it takes the wear and tears that my boys tend to give everything around here.